Daniel W. Dietrich II Young Alumni Fund

-The Young Alumni Fund (“YAF”) is a new annual grant program dedicated to supporting young alumni of Curtis.
+The Daniel W. Dietrich II Young Alumni Fund (“YAF”) is an annual grant program dedicated to supporting young alumni of Curtis.
 These grants—ranging from $1,000 to $10,000—are part of Curtis’s ongoing efforts to strengthen support for alumni in the years that follow graduation and help young alumni who may be experiencing obstacles of any kind in the pursuit of their musical careers.

 Learn more about the inaugural YAF grantees and their projects.